carmencchow/cyclistic_casestudy/README.md

 <h2>4.
 Analyze</h2>

 The following visualizations were created in Tableau.
 Link to my Tableau dashboard is at the bottom of the page.
-Let's revisit the original question:
+Let's revisit the original business question:

-<b><i>How do annual members and casual riders use Cyclistic bikes differently?</i></b>
+    <h3><b><i>How do annual members and casual riders use Cyclistic bikes differently?</i></b></h3>

 <b>Number of Rides</b>